raymondchua/raymondchua.github.io/_projects/mallorca_cycling_project.md

 <figcaption>Cap de Formentor: A Challenge and a Reward</figcaption>
 </figure>

+### The Cap de Formentor route is not just a path
-**Kicking Off the Cycling Season at Cap de Formentor** After months of enduring the harsh, icy grip of a Montreal winter, my cycling journey brought me to the roads of Mallorca, where I faced a different kind of challenge: the iconic Cap de Formentor.
+After months of enduring the harsh, icy grip of a Montreal winter, my cycling journey brought me to the roads of Mallorca, where I faced a different kind of challenge: the iconic Cap de Formentor.
 Known for its breathtaking views and rigorous demands, this route promised to test my limits and reward my efforts with unparalleled natural beauty.

-**The Cap de Formentor route is not just a path** It's a journey through some of Mallorca's most stunning landscapes.
+It's a journey through some of Mallorca's most stunning landscapes.
 The road winds like a serpent, with steep inclines that challenge even seasoned cyclists.
 Each pedal stroke brought a mix of exertion and exhilaration, as I navigated the 35 kilometers of roadway that ascended a total of 1000 meters.
 The azure waves of the Mediterranean contrasted sharply with the rugged cliffs, creating a visual feast that spurred me onward.

 <figure style="text-align: center;">
 <img src="/../assets/img/mallorca_cycling_2024/lighthouse_4.png" alt="formentor_2" width="60%" height="60%">
 </figure>

+### Historical Significance
-**Historical Significance** One of the most captivating aspects of Cap de Formentor is not just its natural beauty but its rich history.
+One of the most captivating aspects of Cap de Formentor is not just its natural beauty but its rich history.
 The lighthouse at the road's end, a beacon for ships since the 19th century, stands as a testament to human perseverance and ingenuity.
 Constructing this lighthouse was a monumental effort—massive stones were transported up the winding roads with nothing but a winch and the sheer strength of 40 men.
 Knowing the history of the road beneath my wheels deepened my connection to the landscape, making each turn and climb feel like a passage through time.

 As I pushed my limits on this challenging ride, I found myself reflecting on more than just the physical effort.
 This climb was a poignant reminder of what we can achieve with determination.
 Fresh out of a long winter, where the cold often confines and restricts us, here I was, conquering new heights and rediscovering my own strength.
 It was a powerful affirmation that challenges, whether they be from nature or self-imposed limits, are surmountable.

-**Concluding Thoughts** Completing the climb to Cap de Formentor was more than just a physical achievement; it was a transformative experience that intertwined the beauty of Mallorca with the profound stories of its past.
-This journey was a perfect start to my cycling season, reminding me that with enough determination, we can overcome any obstacle and learn something incredible along the way.

 <figure style="text-align: center;">
 <img src="/../assets/img/mallorca_cycling_2024/lighthouse_3.png" alt="formentor_3" width="60%" height="60%">
 </figure>

+Completing the climb to Cap de Formentor was more than just a physical achievement; it was a transformative experience that intertwined the beauty of Mallorca with the profound stories of its past.
+This journey was a perfect start to my cycling season, reminding me that with enough determination, we can overcome any obstacle and learn something incredible along the way.

 ## A Rainy Day at Velovie: More Than Just a Cycling Café